sodadata/docs/soda-sql/scan-yaml.md

 **5** - **`id`** and **`feepct`** are column names that identify specific columns in the dataset this scan YAML file scans.

 **6** - The value of the **column configuration key** `valid_format` identifies the only form of data in the column that Soda SQL recognizes as valid during a scan.
 In this case, any row in the `id` column that contains data that is in UUID format (universally unique identifier) is valid; anything else is invalid.
+Refer to [Column configuration keys]({% link soda-sql/sql_metrics.md %}#column-configuration-keys) for more detail.

 **7** - Same as above, except the tests in the `column` section of the YAML file run only against the contents of the single, identified column.
 In this case, the test `invalid_percentage == 0` checks to see if all rows in the `id` column contain data in a valid format.
 If the test passes, it means that 0% of the rows contain data that is invalid; if the test fails, it means that more than 0% of the rows contain invalid data, which is data that is in non-UUID format.

-## Scan YAML configuration keys
+## Scan YAML table configuration keys

-The table below describes all of the top level **configuration keys** you can use to customize your scan.
+The table below describes all of the table-level **configuration keys** you can use to customize your scan.

 | Key         | Description | Required |
 | ----------- | ----------- | -------- |